UniversalDevicesInc-PG3/udi-poly-Camect/README.md

 ## Version History
 - 3.0.14: 03/30/2025
   - IMPORTANT: Check all your "Vehicle" references, ISY driver numbers were wrong in profile.
   - USPS and other deliery vehicles fixed, Camect added 'truck', 'pickup', and 'car' to each of them which broke triggers.
-We know strip those from the detected triggers coming from Camect API.
+We now strip those from the detected triggers coming from Camect API.
   - Update camect-py library to 0.2.1
   - Remove websockets from requirements since it's included in camect now
-  - Added all Driver names so the show up in PG3 UI, but detected object drivers are created on the fly so you have to look at https://github.com/UniversalDevicesInc-PG3/udi-poly-Camect/blob/main/profile/nodedef/nodedefs.xml
+  - Added all Driver names so the show up in PG3 UI.
+  - Add GPV driver to all Detected Object Nodes for the Object Name detected.
+Useful for Notifications.
+You must reboot your IoX after restarting the node server for it to show up properly in notifications.
   - Add ERR driver on controller to track issues.
 Errors are shown in the PG3x UI.
 Currently only flags unsupported detected objects.
 - 3.0.13: 11/10/2024
   - Force websockets < 13.0 to Avoid issues with Camect API